Accident-proneness

 Accident-proneness is the idea that some people have a greater predisposition than others to experience accidents, such as car crashes and industrial injuries.
 It may be used as a reason to deny any insurance on such individuals.

 Early work

 The early work on this subject dates back to 1919, in a study by Greenwood and Woods, who studied workers at a British munitions factory and found that accidents were unevenly distributed among workers, with a relatively small proportion of workers accounting for most of the accidents.

 Further work on accident-proneness was carried out in the 1930s and 1940s.

 Present study

 The subject is still being studied actively.
 Research into accident-proneness is of great interest in safety engineering, where human factors such as pilot error, or errors by nuclear plant operators, can have massive effects on the reliability and safety of a system.

-One of the areas of most interest and more profound research is aeronautics, where accidents have been reviewed from psychological and human factors, to mechanical and technical failures.
-Many conclusive studies have presented that a human factor has great influence on the results of those occurrences.
+Another field of interest is aeronautics, where accidents have been reviewed from psychological and human factors to mechanical and technical failures.
+Numerous conclusive studies have presented that a human factor has great influence on the results of those occurrences.